jdemarc/100-days-of-code/logs/log12.md

 **Today's Progress**: Continued [CSS Diner](https://flukeout.github.io/).

 **Thoughts**: Getting a little bit more fancy with the selectors.
 This session was done in the evening, and I think it's a poor habit to be in.
 Getting things done and out of the way early is more my speed.
 But, again, I shouldn't be viewing this as something I just want to get out of the way.

+### Day 76, January 16, 2021

+**Today's Progress**: Completed the [CSS Diner](https://flukeout.github.io/).

+**Thoughts**: Touched on a lot of different selectors... empty, not, attribute, attribute value, attribute starts with, ends with, and wildcard.
+I think overall it was good to refresh these things in my head.
+I think I had done this a while ago, but I had forgotten all about it.
+So, next time, maybe these exercises will pop back into my head when styling with CSS.